c-bun/Prescher-Lab-Site/update.md

 t forget to also add their current position!

 ## Updating the Publications
 Publications are handled in the same fashion as group members.
 Information is stored in a ``.csv`` file and TOC images are placed in ``/Prescher_Lab_Website/images/TOCs``.
+The name of the TOC image included must simply be the number of the publication (as seen in the ``.csv`` file).
 Follow the format for the publications that have already been entered.

 ## Updating the Research Tab
 To edit the text in the **Research** tab of the site, simply make the desired changes to the files in the ``_research_intros`` folder and recompile the site.
 The text located on the home page of the site can also be found here.

-##Updating the Support Tab
+## Updating the Support Tab
 To add or remove funding sources, simply add or remove images (as ``.png``, ``.gif``, or ``.jpg`` files) from the ``/Prescher_Lab_Website/images/funding`` folder.